headforwards-spd/headforwards-website/src/pages/info-pages/working-model.md

     isRightImage: false
     isTwoColumns: false
     type: image-copy-component
-    title: "Short-term project"
+    title: Short-term project
     image: /uploads/005.svg
   - quote: >-
       It’s all about getting the right team on to the project.
-While we have two models in place, there’s still room for flexibility – we’ll always work with our clients to co-create the right model for their needs.
+While we have two core engagement models, there’s still room for flexibility – we’ll always work with our clients to co-create the right model for their needs.
     type: quote-component
 footerLinks:
   - link1: 359e0550-009f-11ea-b6f6-d743f848720a